3 Types of Cataract Surgery

 Besides physically preparing for cataract surgery, knowing what to expect helps ease your anxiety over the procedure.
 Typically, these are the following steps involved in cataract removal and lens replacement:

-• To numb your eye, the surgeon may use anaesthetic eye drops or injections.
+• To numb your eye, the surgeon may use anaesthetic eye drops or injections, or general anaesthesia.

 • A small incision is made along the side of the cornea.